mieweb/docs/content/functions/medication-management-and-e-prescribing/e-refills-my-pending-refills-tab.md

 ## E-Rx Tab

 If you are (for example) a nurse (which is not a certified e-prescriber according to SureScripts), yet you have the security on to be able to work the incoming e-refills queue for your physician who is on vacation for a few days, you will *not* see the e-refills alert at the top of your screen.
 You would have to go into E-Chart sidemenu tab and go into the E-Rx tab at the top.
 If you have security permission to manage e-rx refills for others, this is where you would find those pending refills to work on.
-The ALL E-REFILLS TAB is where you go to work those (see other help instructions named *E-Refills-ALL E-REFILLS tab.pdf*).
+The ALL E-REFILLS TAB is where you go to work those (see other help instructions named [E-Refills - All Refills Tab](https://docs.enterprisehealth.com/functions/medication-management-and-e-prescribing/e-refills-all-e-refills-tab/)).

 ![](../e-refills-my-pending-refills-tab.assets/07981e9151026898d6e2c649a593f825.png)